 For information about using the API and signing requests, see REST APIs and Security Credentials.
 For information about SDKs, see Software Development Kits and Command Line Interface.

-Use the LaunchAutonomousExadataInfrastructure API operation to create an Autonomous Exadata Infrastructure.
+Use the LaunchAutonomousExadataInfrastructure API operation to create an Autonomous Exadata Infrastructure resource.

-After creating an Autonomous Exadata Infrastructure instance, you can create one or more Autonomous Container Databases using the instance.
-You must have provisioned both an infrastructure instance and at least one container database before you can create your first Autonomous Database in Oracle Cloud Infrastructure.
+After creating an Autonomous Exadata Infrastructure resource, you can create one or more Autonomous Container Databases.
+You must have provisioned both an infrastructure resource and at least one container database on the resource before you can create your first Autonomous Database in Oracle Cloud Infrastructure.